-(Amounts in thousands)
+(Amounts in thousands) Balance December 31, 2023 \$ 2,834,966 \$ 2,834,966

-Balance December 31, 2023 \$ 2,834,966 New contracts, change orders, and adjustments 100,893 Less: contract revenue recognized in 2024 (296,947) Balance March 31, 2024 \$ 2,638,912
+New contracts, change orders, and adjustments 100,893 475,655 Less: contract revenue recognized in 2024 (296,947) (566,872) Balance March 31, 2024 \$ 2,638,912 Balance June 30, 2024 \$ 2,743,749

-Backlog should not be considered a comprehensive indicator of future revenue as any of our contracts can be terminated by our customers on relatively short notice, and Backlog does not include future work for which we may be awarded or new awards for which we are awaiting an executed contract or an authorized "Notice to Proceed."
-In the event of a cancellation, we are typically reimbursed for all of our costs through a specific contractual date, as well as our costs to demobilize from the project site.
+Backlog should not be considered a comprehensive indicator of future revenue as any many of our contracts can be terminated by our customers on relatively short notice, and Backlog does not include future work for which we may be awarded or new awards for which we are awaiting an executed contract or an authorized "Notice to Proceed."
+In the event of a cancellation, we are typically reimbursed for all of our costs through a specific contractual date, as well as our costs to demobilize from the project site. site, and in certain cases overhead costs and profit associated with the contract through the cancellation date.
 Costs may include preconstruction and engineering services as well as that of our subcontractors.
 Our contracts do not typically grant us rights to revenue reflected in Backlog.
 Projects may remain in the Backlog for extended periods of time as a result of schedule delays, regulatory requirements, project specific issues, or other reasons.
 Contract amounts from contracts where a transaction price cannot be reasonably estimated are not included within our Backlog amount.